 Linked here is a detailed quantitative analysis of HCC Insurance Holdings Inc. (HCC).
 Below are some highlights from the above linked analysis: Full Disclosure: At the time of this writing, I held no position in HCC (0.0% of my Income Portfolio).
-What are your thoughts on HCC?
+See a list of all my income holdings here.

 Fair Value: I consider four calculations of fair value, see page 2 of the linked PDF for a detailed description:

-HCC is trading at a discount to all four valuations above.
-The stock is trading at a slight discount to its calculated fair value of $26.41.
+HCC is trading at a discount to 1.), 3.) and 4.) above.
+The stock is trading at a 9.7% discount to its calculated fair value of $28.99.
 HCC earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 HCC earned three Stars in this section for 1.), 2.) and 3.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
-The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45% and earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-Rolling 4-yr Div. > 15% means that dividends grew on average in excess of 15% for each consecutive 4 year period over the last 10 years (1999-2002, 2000-2003, 2001-2004, etc.) I consider this a key metric since dividends will double every 5 years if they grow by 15%.
-The company has paid a cash dividend to shareholders every year since 1985 and has increased its dividend payments for 13 consecutive years.
+The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
+HCC earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
+Rolling 4-yr Div. > 15% means that dividends grew on average in excess of 15% for each consecutive 4 year period over the last 10 years (2000-2003, 2001-2004, 2002-2005, etc.) I consider this a key metric since dividends will double every 5 years if they grow by 15%.
+The company has paid a cash dividend to shareholders every year since 1996 and has increased its dividend payments for 14 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA)?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description: